A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

-Let $\Bc=B_\A$, which we recall is a homotopy finite space, by Theorem \ref{MainCrs}.
+Let $\Bc=B_\A$, the classifying space of $\A$, which we recall is a homotopy finite space, by Theorem \ref{MainCrs}.
 Let $n$ be a non-negative integer.
-We will give explicit formulae for some instances of the finitary once-extended Quinn TQFT, and consequently of its Morita version, We will also treat a few variants of these once-extended TQFTs, as mentioned in the beginning of this current section, Section \ref{sec:TQFTS_xcomp}, namely:
+We will give explicit formulae for some instances of the finitary once-extended Quinn TQFT, and consequently of its Morita version, As before, formulae will be given in terms of simplicial stratifications of manifolds, more generally CW-decompositions, the latter mainly in order to simplify computations.

-This will be done at the same time as we examine the dependence of the formulae that we have give on the choice of the simplicial stratification of an $n$-dimensional manifold that is being used.
+We will also treat a few variants of these once-extended TQFTs, as mentioned in the beginning of this section, which will be done at the same time as we examine the dependence of the formulae that we provide on the choice of the simplicial stratification of an $n$-dimensional manifold that is being used.